DJ Akademiks

-Livingston George Allen, known professionally as DJ Akademiks (or simply Akademiks, or by his stage name Lil AK), is a Jamaican-American podcaster, YouTuber and live streamer who specializes in music industry journalism.
+Livingston George Allen, known professionally as DJ Akademiks (or simply Akademiks, or by his stage name Lil AK), is a Jamaican-American podcaster, YouTuber and online streamer who specializes in journalism on the music industry.
 After gaining fame on YouTube in the mid-2010s, he and rapper Joe Budden began co-hosting Everyday Struggle, a daily show by Complex Networks, in 2017.
-He also hosts Off the Record with DJ Akademiks on Spotify.
+He also hosts the podcast Off the Record with DJ Akademiks on Spotify.

 Early life

-DJ Akademiks was born in Spanish Town, Jamaica, and has one biological brother.
+Livingston George Allen was born in Spanish Town, Jamaica, and has two biological brothers.
 His father was a school principal and is stated to have had many extramarital affairs due to his affluent status in Jamaican society.
 DJ Akademiks did not appreciate his father's character of being away from his family, engaging in extramarital affairs and eventually starting another family, but he claims to have understood and forgiven him as he grew older.

 DJ Akademiks mainly grew up under the care of his mother and his grandmother.
-Akademiks's mother left him and his brother back in Jamaica and migrated to the United States, where she worked many jobs, lived in sub-par conditions, and eventually paid an American man $20,000 USD to marry her so she could legally become an American citizen as quickly as possible.
+Akademiks's mother left him and his brother back in Jamaica and migrated to the United States, where she worked many jobs, lived in sub-par conditions, and eventually paid an American man US$20,000 to marry her so she could legally become an American citizen as quickly as possible.
 In 2001, DJ Akademiks and his brother were invited over to the US by their mother.

 Career

 Early career

 DJ Akademiks was a regular on online hip-hop forums.
 His first YouTube channel titled DJ Akademiks created in October 2012 initially highlighted his university disc jockey sessions, interviews, and Hip-Hop/Rap opinions.
 Over time, he began posting the latest breaking news in the Hip-Hop/Rap genre.
-During this time, he operated a website titled Late Night Creep, which centred around Hip-Hop/Rap news but it is currently not operational.
+During this time, he operated a website titled Late Night Creep, which centred around Hip-Hop/Rap news but it is currently not operational. *I think he started in 2010.